oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ### Recommendations

-Authorization servers SHOULD determine, based on a risk assessment, whether to issue refresh tokens to a certain client.
+Authorization servers MUST determine, based on a risk assessment, whether to issue refresh tokens to a certain client.
 If the authorization server decides not to issue refresh tokens, the client MAY obtain a new access token by utilizing other grant types, such as the